On this page:

 Pay your rent on time.
 You are entitled to receive a receipt for each rent payment.
 View our Rent responsibilities and receipts page.

 Tell your landlord or estate agent about any repairs that need to be done.
 See important information about repairs in our Repairs, maintenance and changes to the property section.

-If your tenancy agreement (lease) has a fixed term and you plan to move out on this date, you must still give written notice to your estate agent or landlord.
+If you have a fixed term lease - for example, 12 months - and you plan to move out on the date your lease ends, you must still give 28 days written notice to your property manager or landlord.

 Check the minimum notice periods to end your lease, and download the forms for giving notice from our:

 Important renting tips

 - Do not sign anything unless you understand what it means.

 - Never sign a blank form, even if it looks official.